traefik/traefik/docs/configuration/backends/kubernetes.md

     serviceName: stilton
     servicePort: 80
 ```

 This ingress follows the [Global Default Backend](https://kubernetes.io/docs/concepts/services-networking/ingress/#the-ingress-resource) property of ingresses.
 This will allow users to create a "default backend" that will match all unmatched requests.

 !!! note
-    Due to traefik's use of priorities, you may have to set this ingress priority lower than other ingresses in your environment, to avoid this global ingress from satisfying requests that _could_ match other ingresses.
+    Due to Træfik's use of priorities, you may have to set this ingress priority lower than other ingresses in your environment, to avoid this global ingress from satisfying requests that _could_ match other ingresses.